Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

-For directed doors, there are only the cases without internal crossings left.
-If the opening port/tunnel is a tunnel and its ports are adjacent, we easily simulate an opening port, reducing the number of cases to consider.
-There are twelve cases, shown in \figref{fig:dir-door-cases}.
-We name these cases based on the cyclic order of ports, with exits-only having lowercase letters.
+If the open--close door is open-tunneled and the ends of the opening tunnel are adjacent, then we can connect them together to simulate an opening button, reducing the number of cases to consider.
+This leaves twelve cases, shown in \figref{fig:dir-door-cases}.
+We name these cases based on the cyclic order of locations, with entrances having uppercase letters and exits having lowercase letters.

-\begin{theorem} 1-player planar motion planning with any directed door without internal crossings except the Case 8: OTtocC door is \PSPACE-hard. \end{theorem}

-\begin{proof} We divide into multiple cases.
-Note the cases are numbered according to Figure~\ref{fig:dir-door-cases}, not in the order they are addressed in this proof.
+We consider each case one by one in the following subsections, ordered roughly by the complexity of the proof, from simplest to most complicated.
+The cases will not be considered in numeric order as defined in \figref{fig:dir-door-cases}.
+We show that each case simulates a self-closing door or one of the cases considered earlier.

+All of these cases except Case 8: OTtocC were solved using a bottom-up computer search from \cite{bosboom-thesis}.
+The basic idea is to repeatedly connect two existing gadgets together to make a new gadget, and hopefully eventually reach a known-universal gadget (like a self-closing door or a directed tripwire--lock).
+We also had hand-crafted proofs for many of these cases, but they were matched or surpassed by the computer search.
+We try to present these computer-generated results in the most humanly sensible way whenever possible.

+The bottom-up computer search failed to solve Case 8: OTtocC.
+The conference version of this paper~\cite{doors-fun2020} listed this case as open, but we have since solved it with a dedicated computer search algorithm described in Section~\ref{sec:door-8}.